resistics/resistics/docs/source/tutorial/projectEnvironment.rst

     ├── images
     └── mtProj.prj

-Once a project has been created, time series data should be added to the timeData directory under a site directory.
+Once a project has been created, timeseries data should be added to the timeData directory under a site directory.

 .. code-block:: text